NUWiNS/pam2022-5G-mmwave-multi-user-ar-data/README.md

 ```
 ## Multi-user AR Application Workflow

 Below is an image of the workflow of multi-user AR applications.
+The image also shows the different components of the end-to-end latency (1a-1c, 2x and 2a-2d).

 <img src="app.png" width="80%"/>